naorpeled/typeorm-postgres/README.md

 - Default credentials in `docker-compose.yml` (`test`/`test`/`test`) match common TypeORM test configurations.
 - Ensure your TypeORM datasource configuration matches the environment variables used (e.g., `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`, `POSTGRES_PORT`).
+- The image ensures `pgvector` is preloaded via `shared_preload_libraries=vector` when run with the provided `docker-compose.yml` or an equivalent `docker run` command, which is crucial for some pgvector features and performance.

 This setup ensures that TypeORM can connect and utilize PostGIS and pgvector functionalities seamlessly.